aaronn60/healthplan_chatbot_project/README.md

 # healthplan_chatbot_project
 this is chatbot made to accomodate health planning according to valid research.
 This is a chatbot designed to help users create personalized health plans based on validated research and evidence-based guidelines.
-It leverages Large Language Models (LLM) and Retrieval-Augmented Generation (RAG) to access insights from credible health journals, ensuring that every recommendation is grounded in reliable data.The chatbot is deployed through Streamlit, making it interactive and easy to use directly from the browser.
+It leverages Large Language Models (LLM) and google search to access insights from credible health journals, ensuring that every recommendation is grounded in reliable data.The chatbot is deployed through Streamlit, making it interactive and easy to use directly from the browser.
 **
 Input Feature:**
 1. User Data Input